About Disputes

 ACH disputes

 Some merchants prefer using the ACH system for funds transfers because of lower processing costs.
 Many peer-to-peer cash transfer apps use ACH, for example, and utilities companies also rely on ACH.
-When an ACH transaction is disputed it constitutes an ACH return.
+When an ACH transaction is disputed it constitutes an ACH Return.
 Both Regulation E and Nacha rules govern ACH disputes.

 - The allowable reasons for returning ACH transactions are far narrower than for card transactions.
 Dissatisfaction with merchandise or services is not a valid reason.